All Episodes

 How are you, Sean?

-Well, it's it's more if you count everything that's gone up that's new and all that's been repaired.
+Well, it's more if you count everything that's gone up that's new and all that's been repaired.

-Uh I think I think those of us who live along the border, we want it up faster yet.
+I think those of us who live along the border, we want it up faster yet.

 Okay, so where are we in terms of the appropriation?

-We have led he has legislative authority that says he has the right as president to stop drug corridors coming into this country.
+He has legislative authority that says he has the right as president to stop drug corridors coming into this country.

-It's actually written law language, and of course, constitutionally, I would argue that the president as commander-in-chief has the right to protect our borders.
+It's actually written law language, and of course, constitutionally, I would argue that the president, as commander-in-chief, has the right to protect our borders.

 Okay, so we're now moving to the point we have a lot of money.

-How long does it take to get this job done and how many actual miles of wall do you think we finally in the end need?
+And how many actual miles of wall do you think we finally in the end need?

-Uh Army Corps of Engineers, in my opinion, is moving too slowly.
+Army Corps of Engineers, in my opinion, is moving too slowly.

-But we also have to couple it Congress is not doing a darn thing as you know.
+Congress is not doing a darn thing, as you know.

 I mean, the fact that you have between 4,000 and 5,000 people crossing over every day, this is a relentless problem that we have.